 The home and classroom are full of opportunites to integrate math into children's routines.
-Engage in play activities that involve games, songs and books that are already part of the child's day.
+Engage in play activities that involve games, songs, and books that are already part of their day.

 Everyday Fun With Addition and Subtraction http://bit.ly/20Gh8by